OUR COMMITMENT TO CLEAN WATER

 We take these results seriously and remain proactive in our approach.
 Logansport Utilities will continue to follow the latest state and federal guidelines, updating our monitoring and treatment practices as new regulations emerge.

-For more information about PFAS, please see the EPA links listed below.
+For more information about PFAS, please see the links listed below.